 The forthcoming World Radiocommunication Conference will be held in 2019.
 IMDA has commenced our preparatory activities for this conference and will consult the industry and stakeholders through the Preparatory Working Group Meetings (PWGMs).

 Since 2009, IMDA (then IDA) has established a roadmap to spearhead the development of a regulatory framework for White Spaces to promote the adoption and deployment of white space networks in Singapore.

-For more information on the three programmes, please refer to the Spectrum Planning page.
+For more information on the four programmes, please refer to the Spectrum Planning page.

 Spectrum Rights Auctions and Assignments

 IMDA allocates the right to use spectrum in Singapore through different methods, including auctions and assignments.
 The method by which different frequency bands are allocated for use is determined by the demand for the band, the potential uses of the band, and other properties of the band.
 View the auctions and assignments that IMDA (and then IDA) have undertaken for spectrum.

 Spectrum Rights confer upon their owners the right to use specific frequency bands in Singapore, and set out the requirements and terms and conditions of use.
 Spectrum Rights are issued by IMDA pursuant to allocation methods such as auctions, assignments and transfers.
 View the list of Spectrum Rights issued.

 Frequency Allocation and Assignment

 IMDA manages the frequency allocation and assignment for commercial and government spectrum usage.
 The radio frequency spectrum is divided into bands, allocated for different type of services.
 For spectrum bands, recommended by the International Telecommunications Union (ITU), specific channeling plans may be adopted for assignment.
 Assignment refers to the subdivision of the spectrum in which a licensee is permitted to use part of the spectrum assigned to operate a telecommunication network on a specific channel or group of channels at a particular location under specific conditions.